Code of Ethics

 - The manuscript must not exhibit any sort of plagiarism, appropriation or falsification.
 Moreover, self-plagiarism is not at all tolerated except there is a strong reason.
 Also, authors should redue recycling their previous works.
 If recycling is considered unavoidable, the author should reference the previous writings in the manuscript.
 In this case, self-referencing should be phrased discreetly to avoid compromising the double-blind review process.

 - ROCYS journal holds the copyright of all published articles.
-Therefore, authors should ask for consent to publish their article (or a selection from the article) elsewhere.

 - ROCYS journal imposes a double-blind review process, wherein the reviewers’ identity is not dislosed to the authors and vice versa.
 Authors must respect the confidentiality of the review process and should not reveal themselves to reviewers and vice versa.
 For example, the manuscript should not include any author's personal information like name, address, affiliation etc.